-Text and pen tools: Using the answer box, text, and pen tools, teachers are able to:
+Text and pen tools: Using the answer box, text, and pen tools in Easel Activities, teachers are able to:

 - Provide scaffolding by adding extra instructions, writing key words and definitions at the beginning of a lesson, circling and underlining important ideas, and more.